 File count is nothing but the total number of files available in your hosting account.
-Though every hosting providers including Bluehost says unlimited free hosting while signup it always has a hidden restriction on file count limit.
-Normally the Bluehost website will show the details of the hosting plan like below”.
+Though every hosting provider says unlimited free hosting while signup, it always has a hidden restriction on file count limit.
+Normally, the sales page of hosting company’s website will show details of hosting plans something like below.
 Clicking on the unlimited link also will not show any details on file count restriction.
-So it is really difficult for anyone to find out what exactly the file count limit is.
+So, it is really difficult for anyone to find out what exactly the file count limit is.

 The hard limit for Pro hosting account is set as 300,000.
 Bluehost mention this is in its support article as: